 Joseph joined Watsi on September 19th, 2016.
-Five years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joseph's most recent donation supported Roy, a playful baby boy from Kenya, for corrective surgery to heal his birth condition.
+Six years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joseph's most recent donation supported Brian, a 10-year-old boy from Kenya, to treat his clubfoot so he can run and play.